-A story of a volunteer at the Rural Youth and Adult Literacy Trust
+A story of a volunteer at the Rural Youth and Adult Literacy Trust (RYALT) on a journey of discovery!

 During the first COVID19 lockdown in NZ, I was jobless, yet hopeful that a new adventure and opportunity was waiting for me around the corner.
 After countless job applications and unsuccessful emails coming back, I thought…NOW WHAT?